-When we’re there we go out to eat to a lot of restaurants and todays post on Cheesy Rice Stuffed Mushrooms is inspired by what we had at a local restaurant.
+When we’re there we go out to eat at a lot of restaurants and today’s post on Cheesy Rice Stuffed Mushrooms is inspired by what we had at a local restaurant.

 These easy stuffed mushrooms are earthy, tender and juicy with each bite having the melted cheese swirled around the rice with the flavors of fall…. nuts and cranberries.